eigerco/polka-storage/rfcs/002-retrieval-subsystem.md

 network.
 We assume that every storage provider also provides a retrieval service.

-### Use case
+## Problem statement

 We would like to support 3rd parties to retrieve data from the storage providers.
-To retrieve the data stored, they should provide CID (root node of the CAR file).
+To retrieve the data stored, they should provide content CID (root node of the CAR file).

 ## Storage provider server